Are you working more in web browsers than in desktop apps?

 3. Loom for Chrome

 With Loom, it’s easy to record video and then share it with the team.
 Stop sending pointless emails and explain yourself more clearly and comprehensively with a quick video.
-It’s the perfect web browser extension for fast-moving teams who want a personal connection.
+Loom’s Chrome Extension screen recorder is the perfect web browser extension for fast-moving and virtual teams who want a personal connection.

 Average Review Rating: 4.8/5 (10,000+ reviews)